 Non-GAAP financial measures have limitations as analytical tools and you should not consider them in isolation, or as substitutes for analysis of our results as reported under GAAP.
-We may in the future incur expenses similar to the adjustments in the presentation of Non-GAAP financial measures.
-Other limitations include that Non-GAAP financial measures do not reflect:
+We may in the future incur expenses similar to the adjustments in the presentation of non-GAAP financial measures.
+Other limitations include that non-GAAP financial measures do not reflect:

-- all expenditures or future requirements for capital expenditures or contractual commitments; - · changes in our working capital needs; - · provision for income taxes, which may be a necessary element of our costs and ability to operate; - the costs of replacing the assets being depreciated, which will often have to be replaced in the future; - the non-cash component of employee compensation expense; and - · the impact of earnings or charges resulting from matters we consider not to be reflective, on a recurring basis, of our ongoing operations.
+- · all expenditures or future requirements for capital expenditures or contractual commitments; - changes in our working capital needs; - · the costs of replacing the assets being depreciated, which will often have to be replaced in the future; - · the non-cash component of employee compensation expense; and - the impact of earnings or charges resulting from matters we consider not to be reflective, on a recurring basis, of our ongoing operations.